bharath0091/search/README.md

  Second one to display the search results.
 It is called search-result component.<br>
 The two components encapsulate their specific implementation.<br>
 2) The search and search-result components share entered search text in publish-subscribe model.<br>
 3) I have made use of <b>Angular hierarchical dependency injection</b>.
-For eg, SearchResultService is provided in search-result component, Hence it is visible only in search-result components and it's child components if any.
+For eg, SearchResultService is provided in search-result component, Hence it is visible only in search-result component and it's child components if any.
 </li>

 <li>I didn't create a separate handler for serving static content.
 Because spring boot has a handler already to serve content from  public folder which is on classpath.</li>